QUB-ARM-STM32/User-Guide/STM32CubeIDE/Projects/SerialOutput/README.md

 Put the above code into the main loop after `/* USER CODE BEGIN 3 */` to preserve it after code generation.

+**N.B When outputting a string you must include the `\r\n` at the end.
+This is because the serial monitor expects a new line character to be sent to it before it will display the data.**

 Now compile and run the code onto the board.
 To actually see the output we will need a serial monitor.
 STM32CubeIDE has one built-in but it is not very easy to use.
 I recommend using [Putty](https://www.putty.org/).

 Open up Putty, you now need to enter the COM port of the board and the speed.
 To find the COM port your board is using open the device manager and look under `Ports (COM & LPT)`.
 The COM port should be listed as `STMicroelectronics STLink Virtual COM Port`.

 ![COM Port](./Images/COM_PORT.png)

-In my case this is COM4, it will most likely be *different* for you.
+In my case this is COM4, it will most likely be **different** for you.

 Now enter this into putty along with the speed of 115200.
 Ensure to select `Serial` as the connection type.